-A prayer of thanksgiving to the Almighty.
-This is a variation of the final prayer in the Asclepius (41) which also appears in the Nag Hammadi Codex (VI, 7).
-The prayer, given by Hermes Trismegistus in thanks and praise of the One, is also seen almost verbatim in the Greek Magical Papyri in a ritual used to develop a close working relationship with the god Helios (PGM III.591-610).
+A Hermetic prayer of thanksgiving to the Almighty.
+Although famously given at the end of the Asclepius, or the Perfect Discourse of Hermēs Trismegistus to Asclepius, Tat, and Amun (chapter XLI), it also appears in the Nag Hammadi Codex (VI, 7) as a testament to its popularity.
+The prayer, given by Hermēs Trismegistus in thanks and praise of the One, is also seen almost verbatim in the Greek Magical Papyri in a ritual used to develop a close working relationship with the god Helios (PGM III.591-610), and was also discussed in this 2018 post.
 I was introduced to it by way of Stephen Flowers’ “Hermetic Magic: The Postmodern Magical Papyrus of Abaris”, but this is my own rendition of the prayer.

 I thank you, my soul and heart stretched out to you.